yubrshen/yubrshen-github.io/20210529164328-deps_edn_for_clojurescirpt_shadow_cljs_be_connectable_with_cider_connect_cljs.md

 # Limitation

-The above deps.edn does not work yet for a REPL to be started within emacs by M-x cider-jack-in-cljs
+The above deps.edn may not work yet for a REPL to be started within emacs by M-x cider-jack-in-cljs

 I wish any expert can shed more light on more understanding of the rationals of the proper configuration for ClojureScript with Shadow-cljs to work with cider/emacs.
 There are many documentations on Shadow-cljs/cider, but they are scattered, maybe outdated, and not accessible to beginners.